sa35577/leetcode/README.md

 ## Acknowledgements

-The extraction of solutions was implemented in this repository: https://github.com/joshcai/leetcode-sync, and I do not take credit for it.
+The extraction of solutions is ran with a GitHub action, every week by default unless I choose to run the action in a given period of time.
+It was implemented in this repository: https://github.com/joshcai/leetcode-sync, and I do not take credit for it.